yichii/Legion-Wiki/src/pages/units/leg-con-bot.md

 type: "Bots"
 image: "/images/units/legion-t1-con-bot.png"
 counterpart: "/images/core-mech.png"
-description: "The Construction Bot can build basic Tech 1 structures and is the cheapest construction unit.
-Use multiple on a single structure to increase build power.
-It's quite slow and weak, so try to escort it with a few Grunts when expanding.
-Each constructor also increases the player's energy and metal storage capacity by 50.
-Mobile constructors produce a small amount of energy, helping you scale economy just by having them alive.
-Construction Turrets do not do this."
+description: |
+  **The Construction Bot** is Legion’s most basic and cost-efficient builder unit.
+It can construct all Tier 1 structures and is critical for early economic growth, base expansion, and map control.
+Although slow and unarmed, it provides passive utility by generating a small amount of energy and expanding the player's storage capacity by +50 for both metal and energy.

+  Use multiple bots to accelerate build times and scale faster.
+When expanding to new resource points or frontline bases, always **escort your constructors** to prevent ambushes — losing them can cripple momentum.
+Keep them alive, and your economy will thank you.

+  **Best used for:** Early structure spam, eco scaling, passive energy trickle
+  **Avoid:** Sending unprotected into contested areas — they’re vulnerable

 metalCost: 100
 energyCost: 1600